 Customer success teams only need NPS and customer satisfaction surveys

 It’s true that gathering information with NPS and other customer satisfaction surveys is helpful to assess what users think of your products.
 But your customer success team may soon find themselves blindsided if that’s the sole source of customer feedback at their disposal or the only measure of a customer’s success.
 Surveys are valuable to answer specific questions though often lack the depth you need to identify actionable insights.
 Not to mention that survey-only tools typically only allow you to measure what different segments decided to say about your product, but don’t monitor how they actually behave and interact with each touchpoint and feature or show trends and correlations over time.
+Feature engagement and product usage analytics are critical to providing context to your users’ feedback.

 2. Developing a Customer Success Strategy